taejun20/taejun20.github.io/posts/260622-wizard-of-oz-study-en.md

 WoZ inverts this order.
 It carefully observes first how users would behave, what they expect, and where they encounter obstacles when confronted with such a system. **This attitude of asking "Does this interaction make sense?" before "Is this technology feasible?" reflects the academic spirit that has defined HCI research from its beginning, I guess.** It's precisely why HCI research often involves prototypes, simulations, and approximations.
 And perhaps this is a point that might make those from traditional engineering backgrounds uncomfortable.
 The goal is not to ship a finished product today.
 It's to understand and envision the future.
 I believe this is the direction that research, in general (not just our field), should pursue.

-# The Broader Spirit of HCI: Proof-of-Concept Simulation
+# The Broader Viewpoint: Proof-of-Concept Simulation

 I view WoZ study as a case of a more general concept: Proof-of-Concept (PoC) simulation.
 WoZ studies refer only to methods where human operators simulate autonomous system (like conversational agents or voice interfaces), but modern HCI research actively employs simulation across a much broader spectrum.
 Researchers go beyond WoZ, using various  approximations methods to simulate future systems, and through this, we can answer questions like: